Malgas

 Malgas (or Malagas) is a settlement on the right (southwest) bank of the Breede River in the Overberg region of the Western Cape.
 It is situated 25 kilometres north-west of the Breede River mouth at Witsand, and 30 kilometres south-east of Swellendam.

 "Malgas" is the Afrikaans for gannet.
 The word "malgas" is probably an adaptation of the mangas de velludo, referring to the Cape gannet (Morus capensis) with its black-tipped wings.
 According to the 2011 census, Malgas has a population of 44 people in 20 households.

 Malgas Pont

 It is well known for the "pont", a man-hauled pontoon cable ferry across the Breede River, which is the last of its type in South Africa.

-The man-hauled ferry has been replaced by a motor driven ferry, a yellow steel pontoon with a massive diesel engine.
+The man-hauled ferry has been replaced by a motor driven ferry.
+The new ferry consists of a series of plastic floats contained within a yellow steel framework structure.
+Propulsion is provided by a single diesel engine which provides power for 2 hydraulic thrusters.